 2 The ratio compares the mean in-language length to the mean length in English.

-34 screener completes did not have any length information and are not included in this table.
+3 A programmatic issue resulted in a majority of CATI Screener completes missing length information and are not included in this table.

 4Chinese represents Chinese CAWI interviews as well as Mandarin and Cantonese CATI interviews.

 7. QUALITY CONTROL